ansible/awx/awx_collection/README.md

  - 11.0.0 has no non-deprecated modules that depend on the deprecated `tower-cli` [PyPI](https://pypi.org/project/ansible-tower-cli/).
  - 19.2.1 large renaming purged "tower" names (like options and module names), adding redirects for old names
  - 21.11.0 "tower" modules deprecated and symlinks removed.
+ - 25.0.0 "token" and "application" modules have been removed as oauth is no longer supported, use basic auth instead
  - X.X.X added support of named URLs to all modules.
 Anywhere that previously accepted name or id can also support named URLs
  - 0.0.1-devel is the version you should see if installing from source, which is intended for development and expected to be unstable.